MathiasJensen96/OLA2/README.md

 - Making changes in a layer has very little affect on other layers as they are loosely coupled.

 Should this have been done using a monolithic approach there would have been no layers thus no clear separation of concerns.
 This makes testing and maintaining the application much more challenging.
 A monolithic approach would probably be more suitable for very small applications.

+### 3)

+#### One disadvantage of layered architecture is often given as the risk of 'leaking logic' between the layers.
+What does this mean in practice and why might it be a problem? - hint: What is the point of layers and how do we draw the boundary?